 Berklee Popular Music Institute Artists to Perform at Summer Music Festivals

-Berklee Popular Music Institute (BPMI) is sending six up-and-coming artists from the college to perform at popular music festivals in the U.S. and Canada this summer.
+Berklee Popular Music Institute (BPMI) is sending seven up-and-coming artists from the college to perform at popular music festivals in the U.S. and Canada this summer.
 The program guides students through every step of going from the classroom to the stage—important preparation for a performance career.

 While most college classes are one semester, BPMI runs on a three-semester, full-year cycle.
 In the fall semester, the class chooses the artists and splits up into management teams.
 In the spring it works on artist development, marketing, digital presence, budgets, merchandise, and sponsorships.
 And in the summer, it rehearses with the artists to prepare them for the festival stage—a much different experience than a club show—and accompanies them to each festival to handle on-site promotion, production, and tour management.